VMware

 What is vSphere Lifecycle Manager (vLCM)?

-Moreover, vLCM extends its capabilities to include hardware management, allowing for full-stack firmware and driver updates directly from the vendor’s hardware support manager.
+Also, vLCM extends to being able to manage hardware lifecycle, allowing for firmware and driver updates directly from the vendor’s hardware support manager.
+It brings all necessary things together in the vSphere Lifecycle Manager depot.

 It is also an “image-based” approach that you see once you transition over to vLCM from VUM.